 Despite the abundance of nature that wraps the country, the cities in Northern Ireland shouldn’t be bypassed.
 Even if still in development and in healing, history very much comes alive merely by walking through Belfast streets.
-Glass-fronted new-builds nestle with preserved old of centuries past, all wrapped up with the storytelling and political sentiment of the city’s persona told through its large host of street art.
-A street art tour in Belfast with Seedhead Arts is the best introduction to the modern face of the capital city.
+Glass-fronted new-builds jostle with the preserved structures of centuries past, all wrapped up with the storytelling and political sentiment of the city’s persona told through its large host of street art.

 Taking a Black Taxi tour is one of the best ways to learn about the political history of Northern Ireland and the Catholic and Protestant areas that still remain divided by a Peace Wall and other gates that close in the evening.